nurbol-sarsenbayev/interview-questions/css-answer.md

 }
 ```
 ##### Answer:
-percentage is calculated to relative to the parent container's width
+The size of the margin as a percentage, relative to the width of the containing block.
 ```css
 margin-top: 200px;
 margin-left: 200px;